IBM/vote-hyperledger-ethereum/README.md

 Make sure to have the following prerequisite tools are installed on your machine: [NPM](https://www.npmjs.com/), [Node](https://nodejs.org/en/), [Go](https://golang.org/dl/), [Docker](https://www.docker.com/).

-These scripts in this project have been tried and are macOS compatible but if there are machine issues, then follow the steps [here](https://github.com/hyperledger/fabric-chaincode-evm/blob/master/examples/EVM_Smart_Contracts.md) to bring up __manually__ the needed containers, peers and fabproxy up and running.
+These scripts in this project have been tried and are macOS compatible but if there are machine issues, then follow the steps [here](https://github.com/hyperledger/fabric-chaincode-evm/blob/master/examples/EVM_Smart_Contracts.md) to bring up __manually__ the needed containers, peers and fab3 up and running.

 <u>_Note:_</u> Take into consideration that running `./start/sh` will remove existing docker containers and images.
 If there are no containers or images on your machine, you can comment out the docker `stop`, `rm` and `rmi` in `start.sh`.